 What Causes Estrogen Dominance?

-- xenoestrogens: chemicals in cosmetics, pesticides, plastics, pollution, and our environment that are shaped like our body’s own estrogens and plug up estrogen receptors, contributing to our estrogen load
+- xenoestrogens: chemicals in cosmetics, personal care products, pesticides, plastics, pollution, and our environment that are shaped like our body’s own estrogens and plug up estrogen receptors, contributing to our estrogen load

 - CAFO (conventionally raised) beef and meats fed antibiotics and growth hormone